-1. The CAA Citizen Suit Provision.
+The CAA Citizen Suit Provision

-Any person may commence a civil action on his own behalf -
+The CAA citizen suit provision states that any person may commence a civil action on his own behalf:

-(1) against any person (including (i) the United States and (ii) any other governmental instrumentality or agency to the extent permitted by the Eleventh Amendment to the Constitution) who is alleged to have violated (if there is evidence that the alleged violation has been repeated) or to be in violation of (A) an emission standard or limitation under this chapter or (B) an order issued by the Administrator or a State with respect to such a standard or limitation,
+- against any person (including (i) the United States and (ii) any other governmental instrumentality or agency to the extent permitted by the Eleventh Amendment to the Constitution) who is alleged to have violated (if there is evidence that the alleged violation has been repeated) or to be in violation of (A) an emission standard or limitation under this chapter or (B) an order issued by the Administrator or a State with respect to such a standard or limitation;

-(3) against any person who proposes to construct or constructs any new or modified major emitting facility without a permit required under part C of subchapter I of this chapter (relating to significant deterioration of air quality) or part D of subchapter I of this chapter (relating to non-attainment) or who is alleged to have violated (if there is evidence that the alleged violation has been repeated) or to be in violation of any condition of such permit.(136)
+- against any person who proposes to construct or constructs any new or modified major emitting facility without a permit required under part C of subchapter I of this chapter (relating to significant deterioration of air quality) or part D of subchapter I of this chapter (relating to non-attainment) or who is alleged to have violated (if there is evidence that the alleged violation has been repeated) or to be in violation of any condition of such permit.

-Under the 1990 amendments to the CAA, citizen suits may be brought both to obtain civil penalties and injunctive relief.(137)
+Under the 1990 amendments to the CAA, citizen suits may be brought both to obtain civil penalties and injunctive relief.

-When it initially proposed the TAS Rule in August, 1994, EPA had expressed its intention that the citizen suit provisions contained in Â§ 7604 should apply to tribes in the same manner in which they apply to states.(138) In the final TAS Rule, however, EPA declined "to announce a position, in the context of the rule-making required under Â§ 301(d) of the Act, regarding whether tribes are subject to the citizen suit provision contained in Â§ 304 ... ."(139) As a consequence, Â§ 7604 of the Act is included among the list of CAA provisions which, for purposes of Â§ 7601(d), EPA has concluded it is not appropriate to treat Indian tribes as states.
+When it initially proposed the TAS Rule in August, 1994, the EPA had expressed its intention that the citizen suit provisions contained in section 7604 should apply to tribes in the same manner in which they apply to states.
+In the final TAS Rule, however, the EPA declined "to announce a position, in the context of the rule-making required under section 301(d) of the Act, regarding whether tribes are subject to the citizen suit provision contained in section 304 ... ."
+As a consequence, section 7604 of the Act is included among the list of CAA provisions which, for purposes of section 7601(d), the EPA has concluded it is not appropriate to treat Indian tribes as states.

-The EPA has not adopted regulations or other means by which the EPA will "directly administer" the citizen suit provision as it relates to Indian tribes.
-The EPA's decision to exempt Indian tribes from the Act's citizen suit provision is contrary to what EPA acknowledges is "the general principle underlying all environmental citizen suit provisions, namely that actors who accept responsibility for regulating health based standards and who voluntarily commit themselves to undertake control programs in furtherance of such goals, ought to be accountable to the citizens those programs are designed to benefit."(140)
+The EPA has not adopted regulations or other means by which the EPA will directly administer the citizen suit provision as it relates to Indian tribes.
+The EPA's decision to exempt Indian tribes from the Act's citizen suit provision is contrary to what they acknowledge is "the general principle underlying all environmental citizen suit provisions, namely that actors who accept responsibility for regulating health based standards and who voluntarily commit themselves to undertake control programs in furtherance of such goals, ought to be accountable to the citizens those programs are designed to benefit."

 The upshot of the exemption of tribes from the Act's citizen suit provision is that tribal air pollution control agencies will not be subject to citizen suits and tribally owned air pollution sources also will not be subject to such suits.
 Tribal air quality control programs and tribally owned facilities, however, remain subject to direct federal superintendence.

-EPA also determined that it is "inappropriate or administratively infeasible" to treat tribes as states under the requirements of Title V of the Act calling for "judicial review" in "state court" of permitting decisions.(141) In doing so, EPA did not "provide, by regulation, other means by which the Administrator will directly administer" the judicial review provisions "so as to achieve the appropriate purpose."(142) A review of the judicial review requirements under Title V and of the issues flowing from the decision to exempt tribes from those requirements is set forth in the following sections.
+The EPA also determined that it is inappropriate or administratively infeasible to treat tribes as states under the requirements of Title V of the Act calling for "judicial review in state court of permitting decisions.
+In doing so, the EPA did not "provide, by regulation, other means by which the Administrator will directly administer" the judicial review provisions "so as to achieve the appropriate purpose."
+A review of the judicial review requirements under Title V and of the issues flowing from the decision to exempt tribes from those requirements is set forth in the following sections.

-1. Title V's Judicial Review Requirements.
+Title V's Judicial Review Requirements